Jacobi identities in low-dimensional topology

-Let $g^c$ be a capped genus one grope.
-We define an associated rooted trivalent tree $t(g^c)$ as follows: \begin{defi} Assume first that the bottom stage of $g^c$ is a genus one surface with boundary.
-Then define $t(g^c)$ to be the rooted trivalent tree which is dual to the 2--complex $g^c$; specifically, $t(g^c)$ sits as an embedded subset of $g^c$ in the following way: The root univalent vertex of $t(g^c)$ is a point in the boundary of the bottom stage of $g^c$, each of the other univalent vertices is a point in the interior of a cap of $g^c$, each higher stage of $g^c$ contains a single trivalent vertex of $t(g^c)$, and each edge of $t(g^c)$ is a sheet-changing path between trivalent vertices in adjacent stages or caps (here ``adjacent'' means ``intersecting in a circle''), see Figure~\ref{posquad12}b.
+Let $g^c$ be a capped grope.
+We define a rooted trivalent tree $t(g^c)$ as follows: \begin{defi} Assume first that the bottom stage of $g^c$ is a genus one surface with boundary.
+Then define $t(g^c)$ to be the rooted trivalent tree which is dual to the 2--complex $g^c$; specifically, $t(g^c)$ sits as an embedded subset of $g^c$ in the following way: The root univalent vertex of $t(g^c)$ is a point in the boundary of the bottom stage of $g^c$, each of the other univalent vertices are points in the interior of a cap of $g^c$, each higher stage of $g^c$ contains a single trivalent vertex of $t(g^c)$, and each edge of $t(g^c)$ is a sheet-changing path between vertices in adjacent stages or caps (here ``adjacent'' means ``intersecting in a circle''), see Figure~\ref{posquad12}b.

 In the case where the bottom stage of $g^c$ has genus $>1$, then $t(g^c)$ is defined by cutting the bottom stage into genus one pieces and taking the disjoint union of the trees just described.
-In the case of genus zero, $t(g^c)$ is the empty tree. \end{defi} We can now define the relevant complexity of a grope. \begin{defi} The {\em class} of $g^c$ is the minimum of the Vassiliev degrees of the connected trees in $t(g^c)$.
+In the case of genus zero, $t(g^c)$ is the empty tree. $\Box$ \end{defi}

+We can now define the relevant complexity of a grope. \begin{defi} The {\em class} of $g^c$ is the minimum of the Vassiliev degrees of the connected trees in $t(g^c)$.
 The underlying uncapped grope $g$ (the {\em body} of $g^c$) inherits the same tree, $t(g)=t(g^c)$, and the same notion of class.
-For a general grope, refer to \cite{CT1} for the definition of class.
 If the grope consists of a surface of genus zero, we regard it as a grope of class $n$ for all $n$.

-The non-root univalent vertices of $t(g)$ are called {\em leaves} and each leaf of $t(g)$ corresponds to a tip of $g$. $\Box$ \end{defi} We will assume throughout the paper that all surface stages in our gropes contribute to the class of the grope, i.e. we ignore surface stages that can be deleted without changing the class.
+The non-root univalent vertices of $t(g)$ are called {\em tips} and each tip of $t(g)$ corresponds to a tip of $g$. $\Box$ \end{defi} We will assume throughout the paper that all surface stages in our gropes contribute to the class of the grope, i.e. we ignore surface stages that can be deleted without changing the class.

-\begin{defi} A grope is said to be \emph{minimal} if the deletion of any stage will reduce the class.
-Any grope can be turned into a minimal grope by deleting superfluous stages, and we will assume throughout the paper that our gropes are minimal. \end{defi}

-A \emph{$0$-orientation} of a (capped) grope is a choice of orientation for the bottom stage.